hansgm/ABAPSNIP/ABAP-REFRESH/readme.md

 # ABAP Refresh

-Just a bunch of snippets to guide through some rather new ABAP elements.
+Just a bunch of snippets to guide through somehow new ABAP elements.
 Not a single intention to be complete.
 Feel free to use any of this content.
 ABAP Snippets are contained in code blocks in MD so no specific ABAP highlighting